The Honorable Elizabeth Holtzman

 Encouraging Women to Run for Congress

-"I Really Felt As Through I Were in Quicksand"
+"I Really Felt As Though I Were in Quicksand"

 "I Never Thought That Women Could Play This Kind of a Role"